 - Height of your step: You can do step aerobics with benches or steps of different heights.
-At first this may not look like much but once you realize how many times you will step on and off, it becomes clear that the height of the step can make a big difference in how many calories you burn.
+At first, this may not look like much.
+However, once you realize how many times you will step on and off, it becomes clear that the height of the step can make a big difference in how many calories you burn.

 - Step aerobics moves: There are different step aerobics moves you can do during your workout.
 Some even require you to use small dumbbells.
 Which moves you choose influences how many calories you burn.

 - Body composition: The human body is made up of different tissues.
 This is relevant because an amount of body fat tends to burn fewer calories during step aerobics than the same weight in muscle mass.

 Estimating the results of your step aerobics workouts becomes even more complicated when you learn that these are not necessarily limited to during your exercise sessions.